gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 All of these assume you have monitoring to track your availability, and metrics to track various aspects of your site's performance.
 You want to be looking at 98th percentile numbers, not 50th percentile.
-A 50th percentile page load time means **half** of your users are experiencing somethign slower, so this can be very misleading.
+A 50th percentile page load time means **half** of your users are experiencing something slower, so this can be very misleading.

 Many of these are things you can do right from the start, not lessons you need